Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 </details>

 <details>
-<summary>Documeenting: Behavior.
+<summary>Documenting: Behavior.
 Dynamic properties vs static properties. time to response (TTR), Throughput</summary>

   * Behavior documentation is needed to declare dynamic properties of built system: time to response, throughput, etc.
   * It supports system analysis as it executes.